JetBrains/amper/docs/Documentation.md

     enabled: true
 ```

-_NOTE: For Compose Android and iOS you also need to set a couple if flags in `gradle.properties`:_
+_NOTE: For Compose Android and iOS you also need to set a couple of flags in `gradle.properties`:_
 ```properties
 # Compose requires AndroidX
 android.useAndroidX=true